kbekiroglu/kbekiroglu.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-Envisioned, Developed, and Deployed an array of software, signal processing, and sensing instruments, along with control systems and hardware integration, for Thirsti Drink System Project.
+Envisioned, Developed, and Deployed an array of software, signal processing, and sensing instruments/algorithms, along with control systems and hardware integration, for Thirsti Drink System Project from initial design to mass production.

 [Thirsti Drink System](https://www.ninjakitchen.com/zidWC1001)
 ======